jakespearce/text_rpg/README.md

 ### How do I run it?
 Clone the repository to a directory called text_dungeon in your home directory.
+From your home directory start playing the game: `$ sh text_dungeon/text_dungeon.sh`

 ### How do I play it?
 You're represented by the little C character on the map.